 The impossible cube is one of those mindboggling figures that makes my head spin.
 This is undoubtedly to do with the way the human brain perceives and interprets visual information; the information is gathered in mirror image by the retina, which in turn transmits it to the brain, which tries to rectify it back to its original, “real” state.
 The confusion between front and back is almost too much to bear.
 Whenever I look at the cube, or Belvedere, I cannot help but feel dizzy.
 In both cases, my poor head is in a spin.
 Of course, Escher took a bit of a gamble with our reactions.
 A viewer who anticipates feeling sick even before looking at the print, will err on the side of caution and try not to look too closely at the picture, and will therefore miss the impossibility of Belvedere and therefore Escher’s famous double take: that moment you blink and you realise that something really odd is happening here!

 This cunning way of dealing with space is a variation on the prints from the Relativities series, as Escher calls them.
-Other World, Up and Down, House of Stairs and Relativity are four works in which he unassumingly and cunningly connects different perspectives.
+Other world, Up and down, House of stairs and Relativity are four works in which he unassumingly and cunningly connects different perspectives.
 Escher created these prints between 1947 and 1953.
 All four are in fact spatial conceptions in which movement plays a crucial role.
-For instance, in Other World we find ourselves in a room looking out through different sets of windows onto the lunar landscape from the side, from above and from below.

-In the other three prints of this group, he depicts a room in a similarly cunning way.
 This series of four is directly related to the staircase of Escher’s secondary school.
 In this, Escher combines – as he had been doing since his earliest works – memory with reality and fantasy with perception.
-Visitors to Escher in Het Paleis who look at the life-sized photos of the school’s staircase displayed at the entrance to the exhibition A SENSE OF WONDER, will instantly recognise Escher’s quotations for the Relativities series shown in the next room.
-What we miss in the photographs are the movements and the hustle and bustle of groups of pupils walking from all sides in and through the building, whilst switching classroom simultaneously, or at the start or end of their breaks.
-Looking at Photograph A, we can visualise in our minds’ eye the pupils far in the distance, descending or ascending the staircase, walking down towards the cross-corridor from left to right and vice versa.
+Looking at the left photograph above, we can visualise in our minds’ eye the pupils far in the distance, descending or ascending the staircase, walking down towards the cross-corridor from left to right and vice versa.
 There may even be children walking out of the building, or walking into the building.
 Whilst all this is going on, there is somebody standing right beside you.
-Step inside the “house of stairs”, as in Photo B, and you could imagine the staircase as a Z shape and picture all manner of movements.
+Step inside the ‘house of stairs’, as in the photograph on the right, and you could imagine the staircase as a Z shape and picture all manner of movements.
 These experiences and recollections in the “house of stairs”, in which so much happened at the same time, are captured in these series of prints.
 In a single work of art, Escher combines the different perspectives of the room.

 Both of these photos were cleaned up using Photoshop by Studio Gerrit Schreurs in 2014 to approximate the situation during Escher’s time at secondary school.